 Formal front garden of the Andrew Low House

 Accommodations in Savannah’s historic district

-There are a variety of unique boutique hotels in the historic district that have been converted from private homes and old commercial buildings into hotels.
+There are a variety of unique boutique and historic hotels in Savannah to stay in, many in the historic district that have been converted from private homes and old commercial buildings into hotels.
 We stayed at the fabulous Kimpton Brice Hotel, a modern southern belle that was originally an old livery stable, cotton warehouse and a Coca Cola bottling plant.
 Stylishly decorated in the Kimpton’s whimsical style, the contemporary design elements mix effortlessly with modern conveniences in each hotel room.